thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 ## 2.4 - Unions

-To simply append two queries (with identical column structures) together, put a `UNION ALL` between them.
+To simply append two queries (with identical fields) together, put a `UNION ALL` between them.

 ```sql
 SELECT